tsuigrac/csc207-hw04/README.md

 there is still a chance that Defectors will wipe out the others.
 To let Cooperators succeed in this simulation, the Cooperators had to have a much higher population compared to the defectors.

+Bonus:

+Add mutation:
+We predict that since the Cooperators and Partial-Cooperators can no longer be totally wiped out, since there's always a possibility of Defectors producing one of them when they reproduce, the mean cooperation probability will be greater than what it was without mutations.
+We performed tests on our updated code with 33 of each type of organism in 100 iterations, and we found that the Mean Cooperation Probability is greater than without the possibility of mutations.
+More specifically, the Mean is never 0, but can go up to 0.45 and averages around 0.2.

+Change costs/benefits of cooperating
+1. We updated the code so that whenever an organism cooperates, all its energy is taken away and 8 random organisms gain one energy.
+We predict that since Cooperators cooperate every time, they will always have 0 energy and never get to reproduce.
+Therefore, they will probably get replaced when the Partial Cooperators and Defectors reproduce, and so the Mean Cooperation Probability will be very low.
+However, the Cooperators will never totally get wiped out because of the mutation.
+We found that our predictions were correct, with a Mean Cooperation Probability of less than 10% each time we ran our code.
+Defectors always greatly outnumbered the Partial Cooperators and Cooperators.

+2. We changed the settings again and made it so that whenever an organism cooperators, it gives out between 6 to 8 energy units to random organisms.
+The amount of energy it gives is random, and it also only loses one energy every time it cooperates.
+We predict that the Mean Cooperation Probability increases because Cooperators would help the Defectors less since they are giving them less energy, and so the Defectors would have less of an advantage over Cooperators when it comes time to reproduce.
+We found that there weren't any obvious changes to the Mean Cooperation Probability, so our prediction was incorrect.
+This may be because when a Cooperator gives out energy, it also may give energy to other Cooperators.
+Therefore, when it gives less energy, although it helps the Defectors and Partial Cooperators less, it also helps other Cooperators less, and in the end Defectors and Partial Cooperators still have reproductive advantages because they lose less energy.

+Selective Replacement:
+We predict that the Defectors will now outnumber the Cooperators and PartialCooperators since they keep getting energy from the other organisms and do not give up any energy.
+Our prediction was incorrect, and it turns out that PartialCooperators greatly dominate the Cooperators and Defectors.
+This is because when Cooperators give out energy, they are at an increased likelihood to be replaced.
+Because the Defectors always accept energy so often, they reproduce the most often.
+However, this reproduction sets their energy to 0, so they get replaced by their offspring, which also has 0 energy and is likely to be replaced.